 Depending on whether node content features are leveraged, continuous network embedding techniques can be divided into two groups: \textit{structure preserving network embedding} and \textit{attributed network embedding}.

 Structure preserving network embedding learns node representations from only network structure.
 DeepWalk~\cite{perozzi2014deepwalk} first encodes network structure into a set of random walk sequences, and then employs Skip-Gram~\cite{mikolov2013efficient} to learn node representations that capture structural context similarity. node2vec~\cite{grover2016node2vec} extends DeepWalk to better balance the local structure preserving and global structure preserving objective by leveraging biased random walks.
-LINE~\cite{tang2015line} learns node representations through directly modeling the first-order proximity (the proximity between connect nodes) and the second-order proximity (the proximity between nodes sharing direct neighbors).
-GraRep~\cite{cao2015grarep} further extends LINE~\cite{tang2015line} to capture high-order proximities through the matrix factorization version of Skip-Gram~\cite{levy2014neural}.
+LINE~\cite{tang2015line} learns node representations through directly modeling the first-order proximity (the proximity between connect nodes) and the second-order proximity (the proximity between nodes sharing direct neighbors). \dk{Although DeepWalk, node2vec and LINE are all based on the Skip-Gram model explicitly or implicitly, \cite{qiu2018network} proves their equivalence to a unified matrix factorization formulation.} GraRep~\cite{cao2015grarep} further extends LINE~\cite{tang2015line} to capture high-order proximities through the matrix factorization version of Skip-Gram~\cite{levy2014neural}.
 M-NMF~\cite{wang2017community} complements the local structure proximity with the intra-community proximity to learn community-aware node representations.
-DNGR~\cite{cao2016deep} first obtains high dimensional structure preserving node representations through the proposed random surfing method, and then utilizes the \textit{stacked denoising autoencoder} (SDAE)~\cite{vincent2010stacked} to learn low-dimensional representations.
-SNDE~\cite{wang2016structural} employs deep autoencoder to learn deep nonlinear node representations, by reconstructing node adjacent matrix representations for preserving the second-order proximity and penalizing the representation difference of connected nodes for preserving the first-order proximity.
+DNGR~\cite{cao2016deep} first obtains high-dimensional structure preserving node representations through the proposed random surfing method, and then utilizes the \textit{stacked denoising autoencoder} (SDAE)~\cite{vincent2010stacked} to learn low-dimensional representations.
+SNDE~\cite{wang2016structural} employs deep autoencoder to learn deep nonlinear node representations, by reconstructing node adjacent matrix representations to preserve the second-order proximity and penalizing the representation difference of connected nodes to preserve the first-order proximity.